Mokolo: Population

 The greater Mokolo area has a population of over 300,000 people.
 The center of Mokolo is estimated to have a population of 30,000.
 The Mayo-Tsanaga department is one of the most densely populated departments of Cameroon.

 Languages

-Fulfulde, as the lingua franca of the Extreme North Province, is the predominant language spoken throughout the Mokolo area, and is prevalent in the center of Mokolo.
-Fulfuldé was brought to the region by the Fulbé peoples.
+Fulfulde, as the lingua franca of the Extreme North Province, is the predominant language spoken throughout the Mokolo area, and is prevalent in the centre of Mokolo.
+Fulfuldé was brought to the region by the Fulani peoples.
 Mafa is widely spoken among the Mafa populations throughout Mokolo.
 To the southwest of Mokolo, in the direction of the town Rumsiki, Kapsiki is the dominant language.
 French is used by the government and is the language of instruction in government-run schools.